A unified formulation of splitting-based implicit time integration schemes: Fractional step Runge--Kutta methods in the GARK framework

-We note that only one dimension $m_j$ is associated with each stage $j$, and that each stage solution requires to solve a linear system corresponding to a one-dimensional problem. \ifreport This linear system has the form
+where $T_j = t_n + c\comp{m_j}_j$.
+We note that only one dimension $m_j$ is associated with each stage $j$, and that each stage solution requires solving a linear system corresponding to a one-dimensional problem. \ifreport This linear system has the form

 \fi As stated in \cite{Bujanda_2003_FSRK}, FSRK are a special case of the additive Runge--Kutta (ARK) method. \ifreport Specifically,

 where $a\comp{m}_{i,j} \ne 0$ for at most one of the dimensions $m_j$.
 The ARK formulation, however, requires awkward padding of the tableau with zeros in order to have in implicitness in one partition at a time. \fi The GARK formulation provides a simpler and more compact representation.
 First, let us define the index sets